barissimsek/docs/README.md

 ## The Code of Debate v0.2 ##

 - 0) Debate can occur only between free people.
-Those who have fear of life, property, career or reputation can not be deemed free.
+Those who have fear of life, property, career or reputation can not deemed free.

 - 1.a) Debate can't start without declaring the topic clearly.